beginning of content

 4. The AED may tell you that a shock is needed.
 Make sure the area around the person is clear.
 Don't touch the person while you are using the AED.
 This could interfere with how it reads the person's heart.

-5. Continue CPR after the shock is given until the ambulance arrives and a paramedic takes over.
+5. Continue CPR after the shock is given.
+Keep doing this until the ambulance arrives.
+When the ambulance comes, a paramedic will take over.

 6. Keep listening to the AED.
-Sometimes, the device may instruct you to deliver more than one shock.
+Sometimes, the device may tell you to give more than one shock.

 Where can I buy an AED?

-You can buy an AED for your home, organisation or workplace.
+You can buy an AED for your home, work or organisation.
 If you want to buy an AED, be sure to:

 You can view defibrillators for sale on the St John Ambulance website.